AbdelrahmanBadr3/Fuzzy-C-means-Clustering/README.md

-# Fuzzy-C-means-Clustering
+# Fuzzy-C-means-Clustering for iris dataset
-FOR iris DATA SET